lwolf/lwolf.github.io/content/post/hosting-own-docker-registry.md

 +++
 author = "Sergey Nuzhdin"
-categories = ["nginx", "docker", "infrastructure"] date = "2016-05-03T13:13:40+02:00"
+categories = ["nginx", "docker", "infrastructure", "kubernetes"] date = "2016-06-08"
-description = ""
-featured = ""
-featuredalt = ""
-featuredpath = ""
-linktitle = ""
-draft = true
+description = "Deploying docker registry with UI and tls for kubernetes cluster" featured = "private-containers.png" featuredalt = "" featuredpath = "date" linktitle = ""
-title = "Hosting own docker hub with UI and tls"
+title = "Hosting own docker registry with UI and tls"

 +++
-First thing you need if you're using Kubernetes - docker registry.
+First thing you need if you're using Kubernetes - Docker registry.
 Because its all about containers.
-So in this post I will show how to deploy your own docker registry inside Kubernetes cluster, with UI and tls, with basic http authentication.
+So in this post I will show how to deploy your own registry inside Kubernetes cluster, with UI and tls, with basic http authentication.
 <!-- more -->

-I'm going to use cluster I deployed in previous [post](http://blog.lwolf.org/post/move-infrastructure-to-kubernetes/) As short recap - we have kubernetes cluster with few nodes, and external loadbalancer (ubuntu based machine with nginx)
+I'm going to use cluster I deployed in previous [post](/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster/).
+As short recap - we have Kubernetes cluster with few nodes, and external loadbalancer (ubuntu based machine with nginx)
-{{< figure src="/img/2016/04/kube-schema-simple.png" alt="Kubernetes cluster schema" >}}
+{{< figure src="/img/2016/05/kube-schema-simple.png" alt="Kubernetes cluster schema" >}}

-# Get ssl certificates from letsencrypt
+# Get ssl certificates from Let's Encrypt
-To have proper registry opened to web, we need to get ssl certificates.
+To have proper registry opened to the web, we need to get ssl certificates.
-For this we're going to obtain free ssl certificate from letsencrypt.
+For this we're going to obtain free ssl certificate from [Let's Encrypt](https://letsencrypt.org/).
-In this post I'm going to use two domains : `example.com` for registry itself and `www.example.com` for UI.
+In this post I'm going to use two domains: `example.com` for registry itself and `www.example.com` for UI.

-Getting certificates from letsencrypt is described in official [getting started guide](https://letsencrypt.org/getting-started/)
+Getting certificates from Let's Encrypt is described in official [getting started guide](https://letsencrypt.org/getting-started/)

-After completing it we shoud have several `pem` files, but we need only two of them: `fullchain1.pem` and `privkey1.pem`.
+After completing it we should have several `pem` files, but we need only two of them: `fullchain1.pem` and `privkey1.pem`.

-# Deploy docker registry to kubernetes
+# Deploy docker registry to Kubernetes
-Deploying docker registry into kubernetes is easy, because kubernetes provides examples in its own repository.
+Deploying docker registry into Kubernetes is easy, mostly because Kubernetes provides examples in its own repository.
 We are going to use this examples to deploy our registry.
 In [kubernetes/cluster/addons/registry](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/registry) we can find different ways of doing this: